winnchow/gettingcleaningdata/README.md

 - **run_analysis.R**
 	- A R script for performing data processing on the data collected from the accelerometers from the Samsung Galaxy S smartphone
 - **Codebook.md**
-	- A description of the variables of the output
+	- A description of the processing performed on the raw data and the variables of the output

 ## To run the R script: ##